joedf/stahky/README.md

 ## Usage
 - Drag a folder with shortcuts, programs and files onto stahky
-  - A taskbar pinnable icon will be created.
+  - A taskbar pinnable icon will be created in the same folder as Stahky itself.
   - You should edit the shortcut's icon before pinning it.
   - Once pinned, you can delete the shortcut file.
 - Appearance, DPI, offsets, etc. settings